centau/ecr/api/Pool.md

 title: Pool
 ---

-The datastructure used internally to store all entities and values for a single component type.
+Stores all entities and values for a single component type.

 ## Properties